 - the name of the song, and optionally, why you chose it (but be reasonably brief)

-- ideally, the chords used (keep it to 3 – 4 chords if possible)
+- the key or the chords used (keep it to 3 – 4 chords if possible)

 - the tempo (what speed you want to go) by counting the song in loudly (e.g. 1,2,3,4!)